dd9jn/rfc4880bis/rfc4880bis.md

     Algorithm-Specific Fields for EdDSA signatures:

-      * MPI of EdDSA compressed value r.
+      * MPI of an EC point r.

-      * MPI of EdDSA compressed value s.
+      * EdDSA value s, in MPI, in the little endian representation.

-The compressed version of R and S for use with EdDSA is described in [](#RFC8032).
+The format of R and S for use with EdDSA is described in [](#RFC8032).
 A version 3 signature MUST NOT be created and MUST NOT be used with EdDSA.

 The concatenation of the data being signed and the signature data from the version number through the hashed subpacket data (inclusive) is